 The Wellness Cooperative was lucky enough to come in with a great foundation that Holistic Touch built.
-Coming into our new version of ourselves we wanted to expand upon the philosophy of whole body wellness to incorporate and "Whole Mindset".
+Coming into our new version of ourselves we wanted to expand upon the philosophy of whole body wellness to incorporate a "Whole Mindset".

 The Whole Mindset is the idea that we as a team work together to bring you the best experience.
 It is also the mindset that the Mind, Body and Soul/Emotions work together and to reach ultimate health and wellness, all must be aligned and healthy.
 Where we like to bring it to the next level is taking each individual as a whole and how they impact the community and world around them.
 Our goal is to foster an atmosphere which benefits our clients, their loved ones and the community around us.